 - If you use a custom model, specify the ARN of the custom model deployment (for on-demand inference) or the ARN of your provisioned model (for Provisioned Throughput).
 For more information, see Use a custom model in Amazon Bedrock in the Amazon Bedrock User Guide.

-After creating the LLM Profile, you can use it to translate content within the Smartling platform (using an MT workflow or generating MT suggestions in the CAT Tool), or use the profile with one of Smartling's MT integrations to display machine translations directly where needed, such as in connected third-party applications.
+After creating the LLM Profile, you can use it to translate content within the Smartling platform (using an MT workflow or generating MT suggestions in the CAT Tool), or use the Profile with one of Smartling's MT integrations to display machine translations directly where needed, such as in connected third-party applications.

 For more information, see Using the LLM Profile to translate your content.